ariz565/StudyBuddy-Django/Readme.md

 5. Set up the database:

-    - Create a PostgreSQL database (either locally or on a hosting platform like Railway).
+    - Create a MongoDB database (either locally or on a hosting platform like MongoDB Atlas).
     - Update the database configuration in `settings.py` with your database credentials.

 6. Apply database migrations: